mihlalimakunga/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 744 hello: Adds execute permission to the owner of the file hello. chmod 754 hello: Adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. chmod ugo+x hello: Adds execution permission to the owner, the group owner and other users, to the file hello. chmod 007 hello: Sets no permission for user and group at all, sets all the permissions for other users.
+chmod 744 hello: Adds execute permission to the owner of the file hello. chmod 754 hello: Adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. chmod ugo+x hello: Adds execution permission to the owner, the group owner and other users, to the file hello. chmod 007 hello: Sets no permission for user and group at all, sets all the permissions for other users. ls -l hello: Displays the file in the format that reveals the file's properties